mytruong-z/mytruong-z/README.md

 👋 Hi, I’m My Truong.

-🌱 I’m interested in Software Engineering.
+🐳 I’m interested in Software Engineering.

+:fire: I enjoy learning and sharing.
+I hope to bring something useful to you.

 <!--